 Tonight's dinner is a special one and takes you off the ship.
 Head to a celebrated local restaurant for a special dinner where you'll get a taste of traditional Latvian foods and watch a festive performance of traditional Rigan organ music and dancing.

 You will overnight on board in Riga.
 Take some time to attend this evening’s port talk to learn how you may further explore this charming city tomorrow.

 Riga at leisure

 Today is free for you to explore as you please, and you can take advantage of complimentary shuttle service between the ship and Riga’s Old Town for your convenience.
-You may also check with our Concierge to plan a unique and exciting excursion: perhaps you’d like to visit one of the beautiful beaches on the Gulf of Riga or explore the atmospheric Vecriga on two wheels using our shipboard bicycles.
+You may also check with our Concierge to plan a unique and exciting excursion: perhaps you’d like to visit one of the beautiful beaches on the Gulf of Riga or explore the atmospheric Vecriga.
 After, participate in an insightful lecture on the Singing Revolution of the Baltic states.
 Our port talk previews our next exciting destination before another delicious dinner on board as the ship begins its overnight sail to Sweden.

 The Hanseatic gem of Visby, Sweden